justn-dev/justn-dev/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: (xaytrong2002@gmail.com)
 ## Quote of the day:
-<em>&quot;Life goes by very fast.
-And the worst thing in life that you can have is a job that you hate, and have no energy and creativity in.&quot;</em> <br>
+<em>&quot;The more you lose yourself in something bigger than yourself, the more energy you will have.&quot;</em> <br>
-— Robert Greene
+— Norman Vincent Peale

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>